isabelle-prover/admin/docs/ansible.rst

 *Hosts* are machines which are to be configured by Ansible.
 They are specified by a host name or an IP address.
 *Inventories* are lists of hosts.
-Hosts can be grouped together.
+Hosts can be grouped together; groups may form a hierarchy.
 In an inventory file, hosts or groups of hosts may have additional variables.
 Inventory files use a simple, INI-like syntax.